imoore76/configurature-docs/usage.rst

-        NoRecover         bool                // Don't recover from panic ShowInternalFlags bool                // Show hidden internal flags NoShortHelp       bool                // Don't add "h" as a short help flag }
+        NoRecover         bool                // Don't recover from panic ShowInternalFlags bool                // Show hidden internal flags NoShortHelp       bool                // Don't add "h" as a short help flag RequireNoDefaults bool                // Require any fields that don't have a default value }

 If not specified, the defaults are: